Leptospermum grandifolium

+Description

-DescriptionLeptospermum grandifolium is a shrub that grows to a height of about 1.5 m or a tree up to 10 m tall with smooth bark that is shed in papery strips or flakes.
+Leptospermum grandifolium is a shrub that grows to a height of about 1.5 m or a tree up to 10 m tall with smooth bark that is shed in papery strips or flakes.
 It has narrow egg-shaped to elliptical leaves 10-35 mm long and 3-7 mm wide, often with a felty surface, with a small, sharp pointed tip and a base tapering to a short petiole.
 The flowers are arranged singly on short side shoots on the ends of leafy branchlets and are 12-18 mm or more in diameter.
 There are broad, pale brownish bracts and bracteoles at the base of the flower bud.
 The floral cup is 3-5 mm long and densely hairy.
 The sepals are egg-shaped to triangular, 3-4 mm long and densely hairy, the petals white, 4-7 mm long and the stamens about 3.5 mm long.
 Flowering occurs from October to January and the fruit is a hemispherical capsule 8-10 mm wide that remains on the plant when mature with the sepals attached.